GSA/digitalgov.gov/content/resources/omb-final-guidance-on-implementing-the-plain-writing-act-of-2010-m-11-15.md

 ---
 slug: omb-final-guidance-on-implementing-the-plain-writing-act-of-2010-m-11-15
 date: 2015-12-03 1:34:16 -0400
-title: OMB Final Guidance on Implementing the Plain Writing Act of 2010 (M 11-15)
+title: OMB Final Guidance on Implementing the Plain Writing Act of 2010 (M-11-15)
 summary: "Provides final guidance on implementing the Plain Writing Act of 2010 and is designed to promote the goals of the president’s Open Government Initiative."
 topics:
   - plain-language